 The Higher Education Act and its subsequent amendments allow financial aid administrators to make professional judgment decisions for special or unusual family or student circumstances.
 These circumstances must be documented.
 Circumstances requiring professional judgment decisions must be analyzed on a case-by-case basis.
 All students must complete the full verification process first before a professional judgment/special conditions request will be processed.
-(Exceptions: As per DCL GEN-21-05 detailed below, A change due only to child support, because no other income or earnings would be affected, or in some cases of a dependency override).
-(Updated 7-13-2021)
+(Exception: A change due only to child support, because no other income or earnings would be affected, or in some cases of a dependency override).
+(Updated 5/7/14)